-No. Criterion Level/ - C field Pr PC otect ted points SB SS SB SS GR 2.11 Glyphosate The use of glyphosate in protected cultivation (in greenhouses and tunnels) is not permitted.
+No. Criterion Assessment guideline and interpretation Level/ C field Pr PC otect ed points SB SS SB SS GR 2.11 Glyphosate The use of glyphosate in protected cultivation (in greenhouses and tunnels) is not permitted.
 In open-field cultivation the use of glyphosate is subject to an active substance limit at company level (total of cultivated area of all crops): max.
 1.5 kg/ha/yr.
 All plots are taken into account, both owned and hired plots, including plots of crops not included in On the way to PlanetProof certification.
 The application of glyphosate is subject to the following amount of malus points: Use of up to 0.75 kg/ha/yr = 1 malus point Use of 0.75-1.25 kg/ha/yr = 2 malus points Use of 1.25-1.5 kg/ha/yr = 3 malus points Spraying glyphosate to terminate green manure crops prior to the cultivation of a certified product is only permitted in case of minimum tillage farming.
 In all the other cases it is not permitted.
 The above does not apply to grain sown after planting flower bulbs as protection against frost.
+Pre-harvest application of glyphosate in On the Way to PlanetProof cultivation of grains is not permitted.
 Check the amount of active substance used per calendar year of all crops on the basis of the records and/or invoices from contractors.
 Check purchase and stock of glyphosate and calculate a mass balance for glyphosate, being: Stock previous check + total purchase - use on all plots of the farm = current stock Major x x × x x